Calcium hydroxide: Native American uses

 In chewing coca leaves, calcium hydroxide is usually chewed alongside to keep the alkaloid stimulants chemically available for absorption by the body.
 Similarly, Native Americans traditionally chewed tobacco leaves with calcium hydroxide derived from burnt mollusc shells to enhance the effects.
-It has also been used by some indigenous American tribes as an ingredient in yopo, a psychedelic snuff prepared from the beans of some Anadenanthera species.
+It has also been used by some indigenous South American tribes as an ingredient in yopo, a psychedelic snuff prepared from the beans of some Anadenanthera species.

 Asian uses

-Calcium hydroxide is typically added to a bundle of areca nut and betel leaf called "paan" to keep the alkaloid stimulants chemically available to enter the bloodstream via sublingual absorption.
+Calcium hydroxide, locally known as chuna, choona or soon, is typically added to a bundle of areca nut and betel leaf called "paan" to keep the alkaloid stimulants chemically available to enter the bloodstream via sublingual absorption.

+Choona is a key ingredient in Petha, contributing to its characteristic crunchy and firm texture.

-It is used in making naswar (also known as nass or niswar), a type of dipping tobacco made from fresh tobacco leaves, calcium hydroxide (chuna or soon), and wood ash.
-It is consumed most in the Pathan diaspora, Afghanistan, Pakistan, India and Bangladesh.
+It is used in making naswar (also known as nass or niswar), a type of dipping tobacco made from fresh tobacco leaves, Choona, and wood ash.
+It is consumed most in the Pathan diaspora in Afghanistan, Pakistan, India and Bangladesh.
 Villagers also use calcium hydroxide to paint their mud houses in Afghanistan, Pakistan and India.

+Traditionally lime water was used in Taiwan and China to preserve persimmon and to remove astringency.

+Hobby uses

+In buon fresco painting, limewater is used as the colour solvent to apply on fresh plaster.
+Historically, it is known as the paint whitewash.

+Limewater is widely used by marine aquarists as a primary supplement of calcium and alkalinity for reef aquariums.
+Corals of order Scleractinia build their endoskeletons from aragonite (a polymorph of calcium carbonate).
+When used for this purpose, limewater is usually referred to as Kalkwasser.
+It is also used in tanning and making parchment.
+The lime is used as a dehairing agent based on its alkaline properties.

+Personal care and adornment

+Treating one's hair with limewater causes it to stiffen and bleach, with the added benefit of killing any lice or mites living there.
+Diodorus Siculus described the Celts as follows: "The Gauls are tall of body, with rippling muscles, and white of skin, and their hair is blond, and not only naturally so, but they also make it their practice by artificial means to increase the distinguishing colour which nature has given it.
+For they are always washing their hair in lime-water, and they pull it back from the forehead to the top of the head and back to the nape of the neck, with the result that their appearance is like that of Satyrs and Pans, since the treatment of their hair makes it so heavy and coarse that it differs in no respect from the mane of horses."

+Calcium hydroxide is also applied in a leather process called liming.

+In stars

+The ion CaOH+ has been detected in the atmosphere of S-type stars.